 This doctrine ignores practical everyday realities—it’s not so easy to leave a job just because it’s demeaning or unpleasant when you have rent or a mortgage, car payments or medical bills, or are providing for a family—but it’s still the controlling paradigm in employment law.
 Since you don’t have a right to a job, your employer doesn’t have to be nice, respectful, courteous, or professional.
-If you don’t like your boss or your job, go elsewhere.
+If you don’t like your boss or your job or you’re dealing with name calling in the workplace, go elsewhere.

 Therefore, as a general rule, your employer can call you derogatory names or foster a hostile work environment.
 Your job can legally be the worst experience of your life.
 But like all general rules, there are exceptions: